James Sprent: Completing the Trigonometrical Survey

 In 1847 Sprent was appointed first-class assistant surveyor.
 That year lieutenant-governor William Denison reestablished the trigonometrical survey, and Sprent and Calder continued surveying high points.
 Sprent began working in the previously unexplored south west Tasmania, becoming the first European to view Federation Peak, which he dubbed "the Obelisk".

 In 1855 Sprent was appointed deputy Surveyor General, and the next year chief surveyor and acting Surveyor General, replacing Robert Power.
 At this time he had surveyed 206 high points which he considered necessary to calculate a detailed map.
 He retired from fieldwork and began to reside in Hobart.

-In early 1859 Sprent's health deteriorated, and he was replaced by James Erskine Calder on the 1st of September 1859.
-A map based on his survey was published in the June of 1859.
+In early 1859 Sprent's health deteriorated, and he was replaced by James Erskine Calder on 1 September 1859.
+A map based on his survey was published in June 1859.

 Personal life

-Sprent married Susannah Hassall Oakes at St John's Cathedral, Parramatta, NSW on the 2nd of March 1837.
+Sprent married Susannah Hassall Oakes at St John's Cathedral, Parramatta, NSW on 2 March 1837.

 He died in 1863 shortly after his retirement.